 The picture at the bottom haunts me.
 I never want to forget how smart a 2-year old is and how very REAL it is that epidemic diseases are infecting our children.
 In this photo, my little foster son tells me, “Mommy, I do not want to go inside and do this chemo again” as I try to document our journey with neuroblastoma cancer.

 I put down the camera and cry out right there in front of every onlooker.
 In this moment, it does not matter that I’m suppose to be a strong Mom, because I don’t want to go in there again either.
 It is our third chemotherapy treatment and will cost $500,000 for a less than 10% success.
 If we run away will I get in trouble?
 Can we escape this?

 Very few seem to be asking the right questions today.
 Everyone wants to know what to take to stop a symptom.
 The epidemic diseases we are facing require lifestyle changes.
 Specifically, children born from 2000; 1 in 5 have cancer and 1 in 3 have diabetes.
 Source: Center for Disease Control and prevention 2003, and Center for Disease Control Report 2011

-No one says it better than Joel Salatin’s book entitled, “Folks, This Ain’t Normal“.
-Yet, it seems that all the talk is about finding the cure, the next best drug, the next best fundraiser.
-Well, as grand as the thoughts are intended,
+No one says it better than Joel Salatin: Folks, this Ain’t Normal.
+When I hear and see the talk about finding the cure, the next best drug, my thoughts are wired to evaluate,

-The Right question: “What are we doing different today than we did 100 years ago-when heart disease and cancer were rare?
+What are we doing different today than we did 100 years ago-when heart disease and cancer were rare?